Information Rates for Channels with Fading, Side Information and Adaptive Codewords: On-Off Fading

 \subsection{Partial CSIR, CSIT\at R}

 Consider partial CSIR with $S_T=S_R$ and

 where $0\le\epsilon\le\frac{1}{2}$.
-We thus have both CSIT\at R and CSIR\at T. To compute $I(X;Y|S_R)$ in \eqref{eq:IXYH}, we write \eqref{eq:pysRx}-\eqref{eq:pysR} as
+We thus have both CSIT\at R and CSIR\at T. To compute $I(X;Y|S_R)$ in \eqref{eq:IXYH}, we write \eqref{eq:pysRx}--\eqref{eq:pysR} as

 where $X(s_T)$ is CSCG.
 We choose the transmit powers $P(0)$ and $P\left(\sqrt{2}\,\right)$ as in~\eqref{eq:powers-fullCSIR-parCSIT} to compare with the best CSIR.
 Fig.~\ref{fig:oof4} shows the resulting rates for $\eps=0.1$ as the curve labeled ``Partial CSIR, $I(X;Y|S_R)$''.
-Observe that at high SNR the curve seems to approach the best CSIR curve from Fig.~\ref{fig:oof2} with $S_R =H \sqrt{P(S_T)}$.
-We show that this is indeed the case by studying a forward model GMI with $K=2$.
+Observe that at high SNR, the curve seems to approach the best CSIR curve from Fig.~\ref{fig:oof2} with $S_R =H \sqrt{P(S_T)}$.
+We prove this by studying a forward model GMI with $K=2$.

-The reverse model GMI requires $\Var{U|Y,S_R}$ which can be computed by simulation, see Appendix~\ref{appendix:csos-4}.
+The reverse model GMI requires $\Var{U|Y,S_R}$, which can be computed by simulation; see Appendix~\ref{appendix:csos-4}.
 However, optimizing the powers seems difficult.
 We instead focus on the forward model GMI of Theorem~\ref{theorem:partial-CSIR} for which we compute

 and therefore~\eqref{eq:GMI-XYH} is